 UK Wildlife Sightings, November 2025

 The first trip after my return from Australia was to visit RSPB Titchwell on the 21st.
-I wanted to see and photograph some waders (there was a dearth of them in Australia), the weather was sunny and there had been reports of a Pallas's Warbler there.
+I wanted to see and photograph some waders (there was a dearth of them where I was in Australia), the weather was sunny and there had been reports of a Pallas's Warbler there.
 I didn't see the warbler, but I was lucky to get close up views of three (possibly four) lovely, little Firecrests.
 Photographing Firecrests is tricky, as they are (a) very small, (b) constantly on the move and (c) prefer the shelter of dense woodland.
 However, I did manage about a 10% success rate.
 Perhaps the 'best' image is shown below.

 Firecrest, RSPB Titchwell Marsh, 21 November